sachin4594/svaidya.github.io/_pages/research_test.md

 # Topological Matter
-Topological insulators are a fascinating class of materials that have recently emerged as a prominent subject of study in condensed matter physics.
+Topological insulators and semimetals are a fascinating class of materials that have recently emerged as a prominent subject of study in condensed matter physics.
 They represent new phases of matter that possess unique properties at their surfaces, hinges, edges or corners, distinct from those in the bulk.
 This results ultimately from the underlying non-trivial topology of the electronic band structure rather than any specific material property.

 These are some key questions that inform my research:
 - How can we systematically classify different topological phases of matter, including topological insulators, superconductors, and semimetals?